orlandocox/How-to-conduct-Post-GWAS-analysis/README.md

 2. Refer to each topic header for detailed explanations and tool suggestions.
 3. Use the tools and resources provided to enhance your post-GWAS analysis workflow.

+---
+## AI and referencing statement
+I would like readers to be aware that I utilised AI to help me write this resource, I find the layout of Git Hub to be exhaustively complex, and have therefore used Git Hub to help me format the resource so it is more readable and digestible.
+Think tables and bullet points.
+However that being said I therefore would like to warn readers about referencing any material here, and if so, to do so at their own risk.

+Thank you for reading, and please collaborate!!